Infantilization

-Infantilization is the prolonged treatment of one who is not a child, as though they are a child.
+Infantilization is the prolonged treatment of someone as if they are much younger than they really are.
 Studies have shown that an individual, when infantilized, is overwhelmingly likely to feel disrespected.
 Such individuals may report a sense of transgression akin to dehumanization.

 Racism

 Infantilization is an important concept that was pivotal to maintaining slavery - children of enslaved women would also be enslaved because both belonged to the master.
 Africans were considered ‘child races’, resulting in subsequent infantilization.
-When black men respond negatively to “boy,” this is caused by infantilization, which may have played a role in implicit bias which is a modern effect caused by subjugation, primarily economically, by failing to honor the work and creativity of subjugated populations.
-Infantilization can be used by propaganda, although indirectly, to help remove factual contributions from subjugated communities.
-This is done by individuals who would rather believe something that fits within their belief system, rather than truly hear information as it comes.
+When black men respond negatively to “boy,” the negative response is caused by infantilization.
+Infantilization plays a role in implicit bias, which is a modern effect caused by subjugation, primarily economically, by failing to honor the work and creativity of subjugated populations.
+Infantilization can be used by propaganda to remove factual contributions from subjugated communities.
+This is done by individuals who would rather believe what fits within their belief system than truly hear information that may counter existing beliefs.

 Ableism

-Disabled individuals can be infantilized in their interactions with able-bodied people.
+Disabled individuals can be infantilized in their interactions with able-bodied and/or neurotypical people.
 That can occur alongside other paternalistic behaviours and denies individuals their autonomy.
-Infantilization is more commonly experienced by people with visible disabilities (e.g. people who have visual impairments).
-Another specific disability often infantilized is autism, which is viewed as a children’s disorder, with many autism organizations being run by neurotypical parents of autistic children and most charities dedicated to autism focused on children.
+Infantilization is more commonly experienced by people who are visually disabled (e.g., people who are visually impaired).
+Another specific disability often infantilized is autism, which is viewed as a children's disorder, with many autism organizations being run by neurotypical parents of autistic children and most charities dedicated to autism focusing on children.
 The extreme focus on children essentially denies the existence of autistic adults within public consciousness, leading to many people unknowingly discriminating against autistic adults.